-By default, the uninterrupted PoE feature is disabled, causing the switch to stop providing PoE power while it is rebooting.
+Manage uninterrupted PoE

 If you enable the uninterrupted PoE feature, the switch continues to provide PoE power to any attached PDs while the switch is rebooting, even if it is rebooting after a regular firmware update.
+By default, the uninterrupted PoE feature is disabled, so that the switch stops providing PoE power while it is rebooting.

-However, note the following situations during which the switch temporarily stops providing PoE:
+Even with the feature enabled, the switch temporarily stops providing PoE in the following situations:

-- The switch reboots because you reset it to factory default settings. - The switch reboots because you upgrade the switch firmware with a change in the configuration structure, an update to the chip driver, or a change to the default PoE settings. - 6.
-On the SETTING menu, open the menu for the port number.
+- The switch reboots because you reset it to factory default settings. - The switch reboots because you installed updated firmware that changed configuration options, the chip driver, or the default PoE settings.